Marguerite Steen: Life

 Steen's first major success was Matador (1934), for which she drew on her love of Spain, and of bullfighting.
 This was picked up by both the Book Society in Britain, and the Book of the Month Club in the US.
 Also a best-seller on both sides of the Atlantic was her massive saga of the slave-trade and Bristol shipping, The Sun Is My Undoing (1941); this was the first part of a trilogy, but the remaining volumes were far less popular.
 Though never quite accepted by literary critics- Sun..., for example, was described as "vigorous but tinselly"- she was elected a Fellow of the Royal Society of Literature in 1951.
 Her two volumes of autobiography, Looking Glass (1966) and Pier Glass (1968) offer some delightful views of the English creative set from the 1920s to the 1950s.
+The Sun Is My Undoing was dramatised for radio by Brian Gear, and broadcast in five parts on BBC Radio 4 in 1973.

+Steen's literary agent was A.M.
+Heath of Holborn, London.
+The present-day agency recalls her as follows: "Marguerite Steen, whose 1934 novel Matador was one of the agency’s biggest successes to date, would publish more than thirty novels in her career – but, after her death, would have to wait until the emergence of e-books and new markets in the 21st century to be rediscovered."

 Her home at the time of her death was the cottage she had shared with Nicholson during the last years of his life, in the village of Blewbury, Berkshire, bought after their London home was destroyed by a Second World War bomb.